2025-26 Brooklyn Collegiate High College Prospects

 Tyree Horne (2026) 6’1 guard - Horne returns to Brooklyn Collegiate for his final high school season.
 As a junior, for Campus Magnet High, he was an all-city performer in PSAL Queens 4A, averaging 16 points, 5 rebounds, and 3 assists per game.
 He is a true combo guard—able to run the offense, involve teammates, or take over as a prolific three-level scorer.
 He possesses strong ball-handling, a deadly mid-range game, and effective playmaking.
 Playing with great pace, he excels at finding gaps in the defense to create his own shot through dribble moves and physicality.
 Horne is a dedicated gym rat, ready to contribute at the college level from day one.
 3.0 gpa

 Antonio Bramble (2026) 6’2 guard - Bramble is arguably the most athletic prospect in the PSAL.
 He excels at penetrating defenses and finishing at the rim with acrobatics and aggression.
 Known for his highlight-reel dunks, Antonio has significantly improved his three-point shooting and is now a capable perimeter shooter.
 He is strong enough to post up smaller guards and uses his athleticism to aggressively pursue rebounds.
-On defense, Antonio is active and excels at reading passing lanes, making him a disruptive presence on the court.
+On defense, Bramble is active and excels at reading passing lanes, making him a disruptive presence on the court.
 3.0 gpa

 Rhonni Skelton (2026) 6’4 shooting guard - Skelton returns from an injury-plagued junior season as one of the city’s top shooters.
 An elite perimeter scorer, he possesses good size and strength for his position.
 He plays with a high basketball IQ and a relentless motor, making him difficult to guard on offense.
 He has a quick release off the catch and is comfortable putting the ball on the floor, creating shots off the dribble or in transition.
 Defensively, Skelton plays with great intensity and rebounds exceptionally well from the guard spot.
 3.5 gpa